triton-inference-server/server/README.md

 ## Contributing

 Contributions to Triton Inference Server are more than welcome.
-To contribute make please review the [contribution guidelines](CONTRIBUTING.md).
+To contribute please review the [contribution guidelines](CONTRIBUTING.md).
 If you have a backend, client, example or similar contribution that is not modifying the core of Triton, then you should file a PR in the [contrib